zhangjinpengGithub/cfDNAanalyzer/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.3  <ins>W</ins>indowed <ins>P</ins>rotection <ins>S</ins>core (WPS) ([<ins>Snyder *et al, Cell*, 2016</ins>](https://doi.org/10.1016/j.cell.2015.11.050))
 * Windowed protection score is the number of DNA fragments completely spanning a window centered at a given genomic coordinate minus the number of fragments with an endpoint within that same window.
 WPS can be calculated using long fragments (120–180 bp; 120 bp window) or short fragments (35–80 bp; 16 bp window).
 The WPS for a specific region is defined as the average WPS of all bases in this region.
 High WPS values indicate increased protection of DNA from digestion while low values indicate that DNA is unprotected.
 * Windowed protection score was implemented using the original source code, transforming the single-base level calculation to output a region-level WPS for easier downstream interpretation.
+*	Windowed protection score shows great sensitivity to coverage especially when the depth of sample is below 1X.
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.4  <ins>O</ins>rientation-aware <ins>C</ins>fDNA <ins>F</ins>ragmentation (OCF) ([<ins>Sun *et al, Genome Res.*, 2019</ins>](https://genome.cshlp.org/content/29/3/418.long))
 * Orientation-aware cfDNA fragmentation is the differences of read densities of the upstream and downstream fragment ends in specific genomic regions.
 * Orientation-aware cfDNA fragmentation retains the original source code, but generalized to enable computation on any user-defined regions through a shell-based workflow.
+*	Orientation-aware cfDNA fragmentation shows great sensitivity to coverage especially when the depth of sample is below 1X.
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.5  <ins>E</ins>nd <ins>M</ins>otif frequency and diversity for <ins>R</ins>egions (EMR) ([<ins>Serpas *et al, PNAS*, 2018</ins>](https://www.pnas.org/doi/abs/10.1073/pnas.1815031116) ; [<ins>Jiang *et al, Cancer Discov.*, 2020</ins>](https://doi.org/10.1158/2159-8290.CD-19-0622))
 * We introduced end motif frequency and diversity for regions, which is defined as the frequency and diversity of all 256 4-mer end motifs for each region.<br>
-* End motif frequency and diversity for Regions (EMR)12,13 were calculated using a custom motif-extraction script, adhering to the original study definitions for each user-specified region.
+* End motif frequency and diversity for regions was calculated using a custom motif-extraction script, adhering to the original study definitions for each user-specified region.
+*	End motif frequency and diversity for regions shows great sensitivity to coverage especially when the depth of sample is below 1X.
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.6  <ins>F</ins>ragmentation <ins>P</ins>rofile for <ins>R</ins>egions (FPR) ([<ins>Cristiano *et al, Nature*, 2019</ins>](https://doi.org/10.1038/s41586-019-1272-6))
 * We introduced fragmentation profile for regions, which is defined as the fraction of short cfDNA fragments (100–150 bp) to long cfDNA fragments (151–220 bp) for each region.
-*	Fragmentation profiles for regions adapt the FP strategy to user-defined genomic intervals.
+*	Fragmentation profiles for regions adapts the FP strategy to user-defined genomic intervals.
+*	Fragmentation profiles for regions shows great sensitivity to coverage especially when the depth of sample is below 1X.
 ### 3. TSS-based features:
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.1 <ins>P</ins>romoter <ins>F</ins>ragmentation <ins>E</ins>ntropy (PFE) ([<ins>Esfahani *et al, Nat.
 Biotechnol.*, 2022</ins>](https://doi.org/10.1038/s41587-022-01222-4))<br>
 * Promoter fragmentation entropy quantifies the diversity of cfDNA fragment lengths around the TSSs of genes.
 It is calculated by a modified Shannon index for lengths of cfDNA fragment where both ends fell within ±1 kb of the TSS.
 Then this cfDNA entropy measure is adjusted using a Dirichlet-multinomial model for normalization.
 Finally, we Z-score this entropy value for genes in every sample.
 * Promoter fragmentation entropy was implemented using the original source code in its published study without modifications.
+*	Promoter fragmentation entropy shows great sensitivity to coverage especially when the depth of sample is below 1X.
 #### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;3.2 <ins>TSS</ins> <ins>C</ins>overage (TSSC) ([<ins>Ulz *et al, Nat.
 Genet.*, 2016</ins>](https://www.nature.com/articles/ng.3648))
 * TSS coverage refers to the cfDNA sequencing read coverage in the regions surrounding TSSs.
 * TSS coverage was calculated using a custom workflow that integrates deepTools commands to quantify read coverage across promoter regions.
+*	TSS coverage shows great sensitivity to coverage especially when the depth of sample is below 1X.
 ### Supported feature processing methods and machine learning models

 ### 1. Feature processing